haplesshero13/haplesshero13.github.io/README.md

 This blog is titled as such because I believe this generation's black swan event is the rise of powerful AI systems.

-Follow along as I become one myself:
+Follow along as I become an interpreter and wrangler of such black swan systems myself:

 1. [Why I Left Application Development for AI Safety and Interpretability Research](/2025/09/18/Why-I-Left-Application-Development-for-AI-Safety-and-Interpretability-Research.html)